cboettig/labnotebook/_posts/2014-08-08-an-appropriate-amount-of-fun-with-docker.md

 ---

 _An update on my exploration with Docker.
-Title curtiousy of [Ted](https://twitter.com/DistribEcology/status/497523435371638784), with my hopes that this really does move us in a direction where we can spend less time thinking about the tools and computational environments.
+Title courtesy of [Ted](https://twitter.com/DistribEcology/status/497523435371638784), with my hopes that this really does move us in a direction where we can spend less time thinking about the tools and computational environments.
 Not there yet though_

 I've gotten RStudio Server working in the [ropensci-docker](https://github.com/ropensci/docker-ubuntu-r/blob/master/add-r-ropensci/Dockerfile) image (Issues/pull requests welcome!).

-    docker -d -p 8787:8787 cboettig/ropensci-docker
+    docker run -d -p 8787:8787 cboettig/ropensci-docker

 will make an RStudio server instance available to you in your browser at localhost:8787.
 (Change the first number after the -p to have a different address).
 You can log in with username:pw rstudio:rstudio and have fun.